 It happened in the second movement of the Third Symphony, near the beginning.
 Allow me to explain.

 The movement begins with the clarinet and bassoon quietly introducing a gentle, rapturous theme, echoing an idea from the end of the first movement.
 Flutes and horns enter, followed by the low strings.
 The second phrase echoes the first, adding energy.
 In the third phrase the oboe enters on a sustained note which recalls for me (like the opening phrases generally) Mozart’s Serenade No. 10 in B-Flat.
-(In the film Amadeus F. Murray Abraham’s Salieri exults over the sublimity of that oboe line specifically, in praising Mozart’s work.)
+(In the film Amadeus F. Murray Abraham’s Salieri exults over Mozart’s sublime oboe line specifically.)

 But back to Brahms.
 By this point in that evening’s performance, I was already enraptured by the beauty and perfection of what I was hearing with my appreciative, experienced, but minimally trained musical ear.
 Floating over the low strings, the woodwinds and horns seemed to blend perfectly into a single musical tone, yet somehow there was harmony.